tomwhartung/jmws_accoutrements/books/1-marketing/3-outline.md

 - The Who, What, Why, and How of Spiritual Portraits

-# Outline
+# Outline - Including Images

 ## Preface: It's Really Quite Simple

+The thought of visualizing a personality sounds strange at first, but it's really quite simple.

+### Observations and Choices

 No matter who we are, as we go through life we are constantly:

 - Observing: perceiving, gathering and assimilating information, and
 - Doing things: making decisions based on our observations - and observing the results

-Each of us has a preference for doing one of these more than the other - and **that preference may be great or small.**
+Every living thing - animals and more recently even some machines - has a preference for doing one of these more than the other.

+More importantly: **that preference may be great or small.**

-A few preferences like this are the content of the images - the Spiritual Portraits or Grojas[x] - I create.
+I combine a person's preference for observing or choosing with a few more similar preferences into the images - the Spiritual Portraits or Grojas[x] - I create.

+#### These Preferences Are Abstract

-Personalities are abstract things, so the images are abstract.
+Personalities are abstract, so the images are abstract.

+It's really just that simple.

+### Why Would I Want to See an Image of My Personality?

+Here are a few reasons you might want to get your spiritual portrait.

+#### Death - Yours and Mine

+If you die without getting your spiritual portrait, no one will ever know what it looks like.

+You cannot answer the questions when you are dead.
+Someone else could answer them for you, but their answers will never be as accurate - it will be only an imitation, not the real thing.

+If you die without getting your spiritual portrait, you will be able to get only an imitation, not the real thing.
+I have been doing this for over forty years,

+as the ones you can make while we are both still alive.

+- Grojas: only way to really preserve your personality
+  - You will never see your personality unless I do it before you die
+- Fear: are you afraid of your own subconscious?

+More positive ideas:

+- Understand where others are coming from.

-## Questions:
+## 1. Questions:

 - Are you as happy as you could be?
 - Would you like to know why some people just rub you the wrong way, right from the start?